twangsd/Epigenetic_Aging_Mouse_livers/README.md

 <b> Note: </b><br>
 Many of these scripts were run in a parallel computing framework using SGE.<br> Thus, these notebooks represent an outline of the analyses that were conducted.
 They will not run out of the box<br>
-After the manuscript has been accepted, data needed to regenerate the figures will be added on the Ideker lab website<br>
+After the manuscript has been accepted, data needed to regenerate the figures will be added on the Ideker lab website.
 These data will represent the end output of many of the scripts executed on a cluster.<br>
-The zip file will contain a 'data' directory, which will need to be downloaded within the same directory as the notebooks<br>
-so that the notebooks can find the data used to create the plot.
+The zip file will contain a 'data' directory, which will need to be downloaded within the same directory as the notebos so that the notebooks can find the data used to create the plot.